aixsec/kali-vm/README.md

 - - -

+To set the `keyboard settings`, use the option -K.
+For the layout, pick values from the options listed under `! layout` of `/usr/share/X11/xkb/rules/xorg.lst` and separate them by commas.
+To additionally configure model, variant and options, pick values from the options listed under `! model`, `!variant` and `!option` of `/usr/share/X11/xkb/rules/xorg.lst`.
+Or check what's configured on your system with `cat /etc/default/keyboard` There is also a shortcut of `-K same` to match the host system.

 To set the `locale`, use the option `-L`.
 Pick a value in the 1st column of `/usr/share/i18n/SUPPORTED`, or check what's configured on your system with `grep -v ^# /etc/locale.gen`, or simply `echo $LANG`.
 There is also a shortcut of `-L same` to match the host system.